Best rosé wine: must try bottles in 2025

 • Tempranillo

-Keep in mind, different grapes and production techniques result in very distinct rosé styles!
+Keep in mind that different grapes and production techniques result in very distinct rosé styles!

-Types of rosé wine: body, sweetness and production style
+Types of rosé wine by body, sweetness and production style

 The different types of rosé wine are influenced by factors like grape variety, winemaking techniques, and maceration time.
 Some are light and crisp, while others are richer and more full-bodied.
 Rosé wine types can be categorized by:

-• Body — The weight or texture of the wine on the palate.
+• Body: is the weight or texture of the wine on the palate.

-• Sweetness — Ranging from dry rose wine to lightly sweet styles.
+• Sweetness: is the residual sugar in wine which ranges from dry rose wine to lightly sweet styles.

-• Production style — From saignée to direct press, each method shapes aroma and flavor.
+• Production style: methods like saignée or direct press shape aroma and flavor.

 Rosé wine by body: light, medium and full styles

-With so many textures and weights, understanding a rosé wine by body can be helpful when choosing a bottle.
-The body of a rosé refers to how light or full it feels in your mouth, shaped by grape variety, alcohol content, and production method:
+With so many textures and weights, understanding a rosé wine by body is helpful when choosing a bottle.
+The body of a rosé refers to how light or full it feels in your mouth, shaped by grape variety, alcohol content and production method:

-• Light bodied rosé: crisp and refreshing, like Provençal rosés.
+• Light bodied rosé: they’re pale in color with crisp and refreshing acidity, like Provençal rosés.

-• Full bodied rosé: bold and rich, like saignée rosés or those with 24+ hours of maceration.
+• Full bodied rosé: they have bolder flavors and creamier texture and are usually derived from methods like saignée or those undergoing 24+ hours of maceration.

-Each type offers a unique tasting experience, ideal for different occasions.
-The table below highlights examples of pink rose wine by body type.
+In the table below we have listed examples of pink rose wine by body type.

 Body Type Top Producers Grape Varieties Structure & Flavor

-Light-bodied Château d’Esclans, Manon, Zeni, Scribe Winery Grenache, Cinsault, Pinot Noir, Rolle (Vermentino) Crisp, dry, pale pink; notes of citrus, strawberry, and herbs
+Light bodied Château d’Esclans, Manon, Zeni, Scribe Winery Grenache, Cinsault, Pinot Noir, Rolle (Vermentino) Crisp, dry, pale pink with notes of citrus, strawberry and herbs.

-Medium-bodied Henri Bourgeois, Cambria, Bouchaine Pinot Noir, Syrah, Tempranillo, Sangiovese Balanced acidity, fruity; flavors of raspberry, cherry, lemon
+Medium bodied Henri Bourgeois, Cambria, Bouchaine Pinot Noir, Syrah, Tempranillo, Sangiovese Balanced acidity, with flavors of raspberry, cherry and lemon.

-Full-bodied Billecart-Salmon, Piper-Heidsieck, Ruinart Grenache, Cabernet Sauvignon, Syrah, Pinot Noir Rich, structured; flavors of red berries, almond, brioche
+Full bodied Billecart-Salmon, Piper-Heidsieck, Ruinart Grenache, Cabernet Sauvignon, Syrah, Pinot Noir Rich, structured with flavors of red berries, almond and brioche.

 Light bodied rosé wines

-Light bodied rosé wines are crisp, refreshing wines with bright acidity and a delicate mouthfeel.
-Their pale color and notes of red berries, citrus, and florals make them a great choice for seafood, salads, or light appetizers.
+Light bodied rosé wines are crisp and refreshing with bright acidity and a delicate mouthfeel.
+Their pale color and notes of red berries, citrus and florals make them a great choice for seafood, salads or light appetizers.
 These wines are ideal for warm weather or as a versatile aperitif.

 Medium bodied rosé wine

 Medium bodied rose wine strikes the perfect balance between freshness and structure.
-With a fuller texture, they often feature flavors like ripe berries, pomegranate, and mild spices.
-These wines pair wonderfully with grilled vegetables, chicken, and Mediterranean dishes, offering a versatile option for a wide range of meals.
+With a fuller texture, they often feature flavors like ripe berries, pomegranate and mild spices.
+Medium bodied roses are very versatile and pair wonderfully with grilled vegetables, chicken and Mediterranean dishes.

 Full bodied rosé wines

 Full bodied rosé wines are rich and intense, often made from more robust grape varieties like Syrah or Cabernet.
-These wines typically feature deep fruit flavors, a round mouthfeel, and a longer finish.
-Their complexity makes them an excellent match for bold dishes like grilled meats or spicy cuisines.
+These wines typically feature deep fruit flavors, a round mouthfeel and a longer finish.
+The complexity of full bodied rose wines makes them an excellent match for bold summer dishes like grilled meats or spicy cuisines.

 Rosé sparkling wine: a bubbly delight for celebrations

-Rosé sparkling wine is a top choice, especially for celebrations, due to its vibrant bubbles and refreshing flavor.
+Rosé sparkling wine is a top choice for celebrations due to its vibrant bubbles and refreshing flavor.
 Here are our 3 best sparkling wine rosé recommendations:

 Serving tips: serve at 45–50°F. Use a flute or tulip glass to enhance aroma and maintain effervescence.